 Loan terms vary among our lending partners but can be as short as 1 year or as long as 20 years depending on the amount of your loan and the lender.
 Visit our financing page to learn more.

 - Why is the term of the loan so long?

 Clean Energy Works wants to minimize the size of your monthly payment so that more homeowners can afford to participate in Clean Energy Works.
 There's no penalty for paying off the loan sooner.

 - How do I repay the loan?

 In most cases you will pay the lender directly.
-However, if your home is located in Clackamas, Multnomah or Washington county one of our lending partners, Craft3, allows you to repay your loan on your heating utility bill* so there is no extra bill to pay.
-If you select and are approved by Craft 3, your monthly loan payment will begin to appear on your heating bill shortly after you complete your CEWO Home Energy Remodel.
+However, if your home is located in Clackamas, Multnomah and Washington Counties one of our lending partners, Craft3, allows you to repay your loan on your heating utility bill* so there is no extra bill to pay.
+If you select and are approved by Craft 3, your monthly loan payment will begin to appear on your heating bill shortly after you complete your Home Performance upgrade.
 The total amount due on your heating bill will include this monthly payment.
 Your heating utility will forward the portion of your bill that is the loan payment to our lending partner.

 - Can I pay off the loan early?
 Are there any early repayment penalties?